Charlottesville Mayor Calls For Removal Of Confederate Monuments Nearly A Week After Deadly Rally And Protests

 Last weekend’s “Unite the Right” rally in Charlottesville was organized to “defend” the statue of Confederate General Lee as well as promote white nationalist ideology.
 A permit was issued to event organizers to hold their gathering in Emancipation Park on Saturday, but many participants arrived last Friday night and the situation in Charlottesville immediately descended into racist chants and torch-carrying chaos.

-Alt-right participants in the “Unite the Right” rally, including members of neo-Nazi and white supremacist groups, marched on the University of Virginia in Charlottesville late last Friday, carrying Tiki torches and chanting racist and Nazi phrases.
+Alt-right participants in the “Unite the Right” rally, including members of neo-Nazi and white supremacist groups, marched on the University of Virginia in Charlottesville late last Friday, carrying tiki torches and chanting racist and Nazi phrases.

 Charlottesville Mayor Mike Signer asked the state government to allow the city to remove its Robert E. Lee statue https://t.co/yAV0zQYIHI